frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 We can ask Our Lord to increase our faith in the Blood of Christ.

-In the *Adore Te Devote,* the beautiful hymn of St. Thomas Aquinas that you\'ll find in any prayer book or hymn book, he says: *Fac me tibi semper magis credere*.
+In the *Adore Te Devote,* the beautiful hymn of St. Thomas Aquinas that you'll find in any prayer book or hymn book, he says: *Fac me tibi semper magis credere*.
 "Help me to believe more in you."

 Precious Blood of Christ, give me strength.
 Help me to realize that Christ comes to us in every Mass in the form of bread and wine.